wookey-project/hard-wookey-motherboard/README.md

 ## License

 Wookey | https://wookey-project.github.io/

+Copyright 2019 ANSSI

-Copyright 2018 The wookey project team <wookey@ssi.gouv.fr>
+Authors: The Wookey project Team <wookey@ssi.gouv.fr>

 This is an open hardware design licensed under the terms of the CERN Open Hardware Licence (OHL) v1.2.